tornado-repositories/.github/profile/README.md

-## Welcome to the Tornado-Repositories Github organization
+## Welcome to Tornado-Repositories, an archival fork of the Tornado Cash source code

 These repositories contain an archival fork of the Tornado Cash and Tornado Cash Nova source code base.
 They are maintained on Github by Matthew D. Green (prof. at Johns Hopkins University) for teaching purposes,